 Dying cats commonly exhibit personality changes.
 Many cats become reclusive and withdrawn, especially if they’re in pain.

 Once-affectionate cats start to lash out and no longer want to be touched by their owners.
 Similarly, cats that are usually aloof sometimes become more affectionate, enjoying company in their final days.

 Cats sometimes become quieter and louder, too, depending on their vocalizations as healthy animals.
 Changes in the sounds your cat makes are usually more noticeable than subtle personality changes.

-Cat owners are best placed to notice any differences in their cat’s personality.
+Cat owners are best placed to notice any differences in their cat’s personalities.
 Depending on where the feline is at in its life cycle, it might be time to say goodbye.

 Some cats will pant like they’re trying to catch their breath.
 Others will gasp and wheeze as they struggle to breathe.
 And when the respiratory system starts to shut down, cats begin to gurgle.
 This indicates that it’s time for the cat to go.

-However, when cats run away to die by themselves, many cat owners don’t experience the system shutting down.
-Some owners even believe that their pets are sparing them from having to witness this process, which isn’t a pleasant thing for owners to watch.
+However, when cats run away to die by themselves, many owners don’t experience the system shutting down.
+Some owners even believe that their pets are sparing them from witnessing this process, which isn’t pleasant for owners to watch.

 Some dying cats have seizures.
 Cats that experience these fits throw their heads back and twist their bodies into an awkward shape.
 While they’re still conscious, they’ll yowl – most likely because they don’t understand what’s happening to them.
 They might even feel pain.
 Symptoms of a seizure include: